An agricultural scene with two figures in the foreground, lots of animals, and mountains in the background

 The ISWE Team

 ISWE’s ‘home’ at Bangor University is within the School of History, Law and Social Sciences.
-The Director is also supported by a team of academic colleagues based in different Schools right across the University.
+The Director is also supported by a team of colleagues based in different Schools right across the University.
 These colleagues contribute expertise from fields as diverse as archives and woodland management, legal history and music, sustainable land use, Welsh literature and book history.
 They provide important interdisciplinary perspectives on our work, represent ISWE within their subject areas and supervise our doctoral projects.

 Research and Engagement Associates